icapps/tree-house-errors/README.md

 ### NotFoundError

-extends from ApiError with a preset of status code 404 and RESOURCE_NOT_FOUND as error.
+Extends from ApiError with a preset of status code 404 and RESOURCE_NOT_FOUND as error.

 ```javascript
 throw new NotFoundError(); // or